sumed-h/SpotifySongRecAudFeatures/README.md

-# Spotify Song Recommendation System based on Artists
+# Spotify Song Recommendation System based on Audio Features

 # Background
 I have been an avid music listener my whole life which leads me to make tons of playlists on Spotify.
 Creating Playlists manually can be very time consuming and inefficient.
 I have always wondered if there was a way to make a playlist based on the mood of a song and unfortunately spotify doesnt have an option for that.
 So I wanted to create a recommendation system that can take an artist and various audio features such as tempo, valence(vibe), danceability of a song to create automatic playlists.
 I Am My own stakeholder but this can also be helpful to other enthusiasts like me out there.

 # Overview

-# Business Objective
-Why Not Just Use Spotify Radio?
-They do not allow you to use the features of tracks.
-When you get a spotify radio seperate playlist, you do not necessarily like all the songs that they do.
-Maybe you do wanted more danceable songs then songs with tempo that was given.
-Using the playlist creation feature that I have made, you can decide which types of songs you want to based on that song corresponding to the artist you like.

-# Data
-Data came from 2 sources:
- - API Calls of Spotify's [Web API](https://developer.spotify.com/documentation/web-api/) to get [audio features](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)
- - [The Spotify Million Playlist Dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge) which contained 1000 separate files filled with 1000 playlist each.
-I took a random sample of 10 files due to computational and time costs to use for my project.
+Give background as to why I chose Spotify, explain that they have huge database of 70 million songs. talk about their web api

 ## Dataset Columns
 - Acosticness confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 - Danceability measure describes how suitable a track is for dancing.
 - Duration_ms is the duration of the song track in milliseconds.